Feliix42/MPA4Rust/README.md

 ## Building
 You can build the project by simply running `make all` within the repository.

+### Requirements
-_Please note:_ You need **LLVM 4.0** installed on your system and in your path for this to work, since the project uses many libraries provided by LLVM.
+- You need **LLVM 4.0** installed on your system and in your path for this to work, since the project uses many libraries provided by LLVM.
+- The [`boost` Filesystem libraries](http://www.boost.org/doc/libs/1_64_0/libs/filesystem/doc/index.htm) are used for filesystem interaction.
+Make sure they are installed.

 ## Preparing the source code to be analyzed